PlatONnetwork/platon.py/docs/contributing.rst

    file to point the new fixture.

-6. By this point, you may have noticed that Parity fixture generation relies on a Gplaton network to sync from.
+6. By this point, you may have noticed that Parity fixture generation relies on a Pnode network to sync from.
 In the output of the generation script are the hashes of the various contracts that it mined.
 Update the corresponding values in the ``/parity/conftest.py`` file with those hashes.